Oscar Pistorius bruised in a jail fight over telephone use

-JOHANNESBURG (AP) — A South African prison spokesman says Olympian Oscar Pistorius, in jail for murdering his girlfriend, was bruised in an altercation with another inmate over telephone use.
+Olympian Oscar Pistorius, in jail for murdering his girlfriend, was bruised in an altercation with another inmate over telephone use, a South African prison spokesman confirmed today.

-Singabakho Nxumalo of the Department of Correctional Services said Tuesday that Pistorius sustained a minor injury in an alleged assault at the Attridgevill Correctional Centre last week.
-Nxumalo said Pistorius had a medical checkup and the incident is being investigated.
+Pistorius sustained a minor injury in an alleged assault at the Attridgevill Correctional Centre last week, Singabakho Nxumalo of the Department of Correctional Services told The Associated Press.
+Pistorius had a medical checkup and was found to have a bruise, said Nxumalo, who added that the incident is being investigated.

+"The injury is minor but we at the department take incidents like this seriously and want to prevent any altercations," said Nxumalo.

+The disagreement broke out between Pistorius and another inmate over use of a public telephone, he said.

 Pistorius, a double amputee runner who won worldwide acclaim winning in the Paralympics and competing in the Olympics, is serving a 13-year sentence for the murder of his girlfriend Reeva Steenkamp.
 Pistorius shot her dead in his home on Valentine's Day 2013 and claimed he thought she was an intruder.